MicrosoftDocs/entra-docs/docs/identity/conditional-access/how-to-policy-insider-risk.md

 [Insider risk as a condition](concept-conditional-access-conditions.md#insider-risk)

-INSERT MORE TEXT ABOUT INSIDER RISK POLICY HERE For more information, see the article[Help dynamically mitigate risks with adaptive protection](/purview/insider-risk-management-adaptive-protection).
+INSERT MORE TEXT ABOUT INSIDER RISK POLICY HERE For more information, see the article [Help dynamically mitigate risks with adaptive protection](/purview/insider-risk-management-adaptive-protection).

 ## Template deployment